 What Happens If Administration Fails?

 If the company remains insolvent once the 12-month administration period is over, then it’s clear that the administration process has failed.
-This can happen for any number of reasons, and it could be the case that the business just isn’t profitable anymore, markets or customer preferences have changed, or the company’s debts are simply too high.
+This can happen for any number of reasons, and it could be the case that the business just isn’t profitable anymore.
+Markets or customer preferences could have changed, or the company’s debts may simply be too high.